talasjudit/QIB_tech_assessment/README.md

 2. Quality of the produced code: readability, scalability, reproducibility, comments
 3. Experience in bioinformatics tasks: ability to adopt good practices
 4. You can create a private GitHub repository and invite @telatin for the review.
 This step is optional but welcome.

+## Instructions for review

+Please find the specific instructions in the README.md files within each subdirectory.
+Thanks!